BethGmariam/bamazon-mysql-App/README.md

 # Requirements:

-  *node.js,
+  *node.js to run the app.

-  *mysql workbench,phpMyAdmin or using console
+  *mysql-workbench, phpMyAdmin or using console to create database

   *npm install to get all required node packages/modules (mysql,console.table, cli-table)

 # Files: